renuzit/gatelessgate/README.md

 Gateless Gate is a cross-platform OpenCL ZEC/ETH/XMR/PASC/FTC miner for video cards with the AMD GCN architecture and the NVIDIA Maxwell and Pascal architectures.
 It is a completely redesigned fork of [Marc Bevand's SILENTARMY V5](https://github.com/mbevand/silentarmy) with a significant speed boost combined with the well-tested user-interface and back-end of [sgminer-gm](https://github.com/genesismining/sgminer-gm).
-(This miner runs at around 250 sol/s on RX 480 and 180 sol/s on GTX 1060 3GB.)
+This miner runs at around 250 sol/s on RX 480 and 180 sol/s on GTX 1060 3GB.
+For optimal performance, you need to run the miner on Linux for now.
-Although the current foci of development are Windows operating systems, you should be able to run on Linux without problems.

 On 64-bit Windows operating systems, all you have to do for mining is to download the precompiled binary and edit and run one of the .BAT files.
 This miner has been tested against AMD Crimson Software 16.9.2 and NVIDIA Display Driver 376.33.